MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 ## Sample prompts

-Here is a collection of sample prompts to illustrate how to use Copilot to write DAX queries.
+These sample prompts can illustrate how to use Copilot to write DAX queries.

 - [Write a DAX query](#write-a-dax-query)
 - [Add a column with the diff view](#add-a-column-with-the-diff-view)